 Corwen Museum as can be seen from the direction of Corwen East Station.

-Volunteers are needed in order to extend the opening hours to more than just weekends.
+Volunteers are needed in order to extend the opening days from the present maximum of 5 days a week.

 for more details or alternatively drop in for a chat.